GACJ/callingitround/content/docs/conducting/4_round_the_circle/index.md

 {{< figure src="rotated_camb.png" class="float-right" width=300px >}}

 Let's take a closer look.
-Before, the 7 and 8 were fixed (we know this because the 7 and 8 were _omitted_ from the partheads).
+Before, the 7 and 8 were fixed (we know this because the 7 and 8 were _omitted_ from the part heads).
 Now, different bells are fixed.
-One fixed bell is still the 8; you can tell because it's at the end of every coursehead, in its home position.
+One fixed bell is still the 8; you can tell because it's at the end of every course head, in its home position.
 What is the other fixed bell?

 {{< textbox id="fixedbellq" label="Fixed bell" answer="6" >}}
 {{< /textbox >}}